-Lee works with clients at all asset levels to develop comprehensive estate plans using wills, powers of attorney, advance medical directives, real estate deeds, and other planning tools.
-Depending on the client’s individual needs, he may also prepare trust documents to help avoid probate, reduce estate taxes, provide for minor children, or care for someone with special needs.
+A well-crafted estate plan can help you manage financial and health-related matters during a period of incapacity.
+It can ensure the efficient transfer of your assets upon your death.
+And it can bring you peace of mind.
+With these goals in mind, Lee prepares comprehensive estate plans using wills, powers of attorney, advance medical directives, real estate deeds, and other planning tools.
+He may also create trusts to help avoid probate, minimize estate taxes, provide for young children, or care for someone with special needs.

-Lee teaches Estates & Trusts at the University of Maryland Carey School of Law as an adjunct professor.
+For several years, Lee has taught Estates & Trusts at the University of Maryland Carey School of Law as an adjunct professor.
 He is a frequent author and lecturer on topics related to estate planning and LGBTQ law.

 For more information about LGBTQ estate planning, please visit https://mdlgbtestateplanning.com/.

 J.D., University of Maryland School of Law, 2006

 - Editor in Chief, Journal of Business & Technology Law